Skip to main content

 12. Let the donuts cool completely before glazing.

 13. For the glaze, simply whisk together the ingredients until smooth and shiny.
-If the glaze is too think, simply add a tsp. more heavy cream.
+If the glaze is too think, simply add an extra tsp. of heavy cream.

 14. Drizzle the glaze over the donuts and top with the cooked bacon.